SFU-CMPT-201/lecture-notes/11-ipc.md

       object*.
         * This is just like creating a file. `/dev/shm/` is the directory for all shared memory object files, e.g. `ls /dev/shm/somename`.
-    * `O_CREAT` flag determines whether you open a new object or an existing one.
+    * `O_CREAT` flag determines whether we open a new object or an existing one.
     * `mode` is for permissions on creation.
     * Refer to `man shm_open` for the details.
 * `int ftruncate(int fd, off_t length)`
     * When a memory object is created, the size is 0.
-You need to use `ftruncate()` to change the size.
+We need to use `ftruncate()` to change the size.
     * Refer to `man ftruncate`.
 * `void *mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset)`
-    * Once you create a shared memory object and adjust the size, you need to create a memory mapping for it.
+    * Once we create a shared memory object and adjust the size, we need to create a memory mapping for it.
-    * You need to give the shared memory object file descriptor as `fd`.
+    * We need to give the shared memory object file descriptor as `fd`.
 * `int munmap(void *addr, size_t length)`
-    * When you no longer needs to access the shared memory, you can unmap it.
+    * When we no longer need to access the shared memory, we can unmap it.
 * `int shm_unlink(const char *name)`
-    * One you are done with the shared memory, you can removes the shared memory object.
+    * One we are done with the shared memory, we can remove the shared memory object.
     * This removes the shared memory object file from `/dev/shm/`.
     * However, if there are processes that still use the shared memory object, they can keep using it.